How to be a productive programmer in Windows with WSL2

 wsl commands.
 You should be able to see commands for opening a folder inside your WSL distro or just opening a new VS Code instance on your home directory, like in the next picture.

-If executing one of the above commands, you should be now using VS Code over a WSL folder.
+After executing one of the above commands, you should be now using VS Code over a WSL directory.
 If you try to open the VS Code integrate terminal, you will load bash (or zhs or whatever your default distro shell is it) instead of PowerShell or CMD.
 You are, effectively, working inside your WSL environment.
+Check

 With this setup, it is easy to feel productive programming on Windows!